 Specific hazards arising from the chemical: Material may be ignited only if preheated to high temperatures (such in fire conditions).
 Fire in vicinity poses risk of pressure build-up and rupture.
-Containers at risk from fire should be cooled with water and, if possible. removed from the danger area.
-Exposure to heated dijsocvanate can be extremely dangerous.
+Containers at risk from fire should be cooled with water and, if possible, removed from the danger area.
+Exposure to heated diisocyanate can be extremely dangerous.
 Reaction between water and hot isocyanate may be vigorous.
 Hazardous Combustion products: carbon dioxide, carbon monoxide, nitrogen oxides, amines, hydrogen cyanide, lower molecular weight organic molecules.

 Special Protective Equipment and Precautions for fire-fighters: Wear NIOSH or OSHA approved self-contained breathing apparatus in positive pressure mode with full face piece and full protective gear.
 Isolate the scene by removing all persons from the incident area.
 No action should be taken involving any personal risk or without suitable training.
+Dispose of fire debris and contaminated extinguishing water in accordance with official regulations.